20 of 34 wheelchairs stolen in Saskatoon recovered by police - Saskatoon | Globalnews.ca

 Saskatoon police say 20 of 34 sport-specific wheelchairs that were stolen in the summer have been recovered and two 37-year-old men are facing charges.

-In regards to a stolen vehicle investigation, members of Saskatoon police executed a search at a rural property near Dalmeny, Sask., with RCMP assistance on Nov.
-24.
+Members of Saskatoon police executed a search at a rural property near Dalmeny, Sask., with RCMP assistance, on Nov.
+24 as part of a stolen vehicle investigation.

 READ MORE: Thieves in Saskatoon steal 34 children’s basketball wheelchairs